mirucon/required-ja/required.md

 ## Code

 *   No PHP or JS notices.
-*   Have a valid DOCTYPE declaration and include language_attributes.
 *   Validate and/or sanitize untrusted data before entering into the database.
 All untrusted data should be escaped before output.
 (See: [Data Validation](https://codex.wordpress.org/Data_Validation))
 *   No removing or modifying non-presentational hooks.
 *   Must meet all [Theme Check requirements](https://make.wordpress.org/themes/handbook/review/required/theme-check-plugin/)